 Condit: One build that can work well with this rule is a Reaver with a melta cannon and chainfist – if it can make it to within 12″ of the enemy it’ll likely come out ahead no matter what result you get on the roll.

-The MURDER LORDS’ first legio stratagem Portents of Doom is one of the most useful in the game.
-For 2 stratagem points, any enemy unit with 12” of any of your Interfector titans may not be issued orders this turn.
+The MURDER LORDS’ first Legio stratagem Portents of Doom is one of the most useful in the game.
+For 2 stratagem points, all enemy units within 8” of any of your Interfector titans may not be issued orders this turn.
 This is almost an asymmetric Vox Blackout and can be used to deny your opponent some key orders whilst not denying your own.
 This tactic can really ruin a Knight Household player’s day, denying their ability to perform Coordinated Strikes or Charges, and forcing Knights Acastus to shoot at 4+ BS.

-Their second legio-specific stratagem, Tormented Machine Spirit, costs a single stratagem point and helps you out when one of your titans would roll on the machine spirit table: instead of rolling, you make an attack with each of your Titan’s weapons at the closest model – friend or foe.
+Their second Legio-specific stratagem, Tormented Machine Spirit, also costs 2 stratagem points and helps you out when one of your titans would roll on the machine spirit/awakened entity table: instead of rolling, you make an attack with each of your Titan’s weapons at the closest model – friend or foe.
 While this may not work every game, as long as you’re positioned carefully, this lets you turn what could have been a disastrous loss of an activation into a blaze of glory at the closest target, or unleash a potentially devastating unexpected counter-attack when pushing for Voids to Full.
 Just don’t play it if you’re not sure on the ranges.

 Condit: I normally don’t like effects that trigger on Awakened Machine Spirit, since they require you to fail two separate rolls, making them kind of speculative.
 However, this might be the best one in the game, and there’s no downside other than possible friendly fire if you misjudged the distances on the board.
 This is a potent trick that your opponent may feel they have to play around, even if you won’t take it every game.